 Guilt

 Guilt is an important The Things They Carried theme.
 Many of the young soldiers signed up for war because they would have felt guilty of not being manly if they tried to avoid it.
 Survivor's guilt is a complicated emotion for the troops to deal with after the death of Kiowa.
 Norman Bowker eventually commits suicide after the war because he feels guilty that he could not save Kiowa.
 Lieutenant Jimmy Cross and Tim O'Brien both find ways of blaming themselves.
 Every soldier feels the guilt of not being able to save his comrades and some even feel guilty for killing the enemy once they see the humanity in them.
-If you need to do more profound research on this theme, you can try to hire a writer for an essay and get your paper done by real pros.
+If you need to do more profound research on this theme, you can try using a service to write my essay and get your paper done by real pros.

 Acceptance